jaimeacostag/inventory-obsolescence-risk-dashboard/README.md

     -  Inventory Status (Available, Unreleased, Short Dated, or Expired)
     -  Quantity on Hand
     -  Expiration Date
-- Anther script was used to generate random costs for each of the 15 SKUs.
+- Another script was used to generate random costs for each of the 15 SKUs.
  ---